awsdocs/aws-secrets-manager-docs/doc_source/reference_template_MariaDB_MultiUser.md

         finally:
             conn.close()

-        logger.info("testSecret: Successfully signed into PostgreSQL DB with AWSPENDING secret in %s." % arn) return
+        logger.info("testSecret: Successfully signed into MariaDB DB with AWSPENDING secret in %s." % arn) return
     else:
         logger.error("testSecret: Unable to log into database with pending secret of secret ARN %s" % arn)